ByteLeMani/ctf_proxy/README.md

 # ctf_proxy - A TCP proxy for intercepting and dropping malicious attacks

-This tool is purposely made for Attack/Defence CTF competitions.
-A proxy process is created for each configured service, with the possibility to block malicious attacks by means of custom filters.
+**ctf_proxy** creates a proxy process for each configured service, with the possibility to block malicious attacks by means of custom Python filters.

+This tool is purposely made for *Attack/Defense* CTF competitions.

+## Features
+- Dropping or modifying TCP and HTTP messages through simple Python filters
+- Access to the previously exchanged messages over the same TCP connection for stateful filtering
+- A configurable keyword gets sent as response to attacks to easily highlight and analyze them in PCAP files
+- HTTP parsing inside filters for easy access to headers and parameters
+- Filters are automatically reloaded on the fly when modified
+- Log by printing to stdout inside filters
+- Support for SSL/TLS services by providing certificates and keys
+- Easy Docker configuration
+- **DoS**: maintain attackers' sockets alive by periodically sending bytes to massively slow down their scripts if they don't expect it

 ## Configuration
 You can configure each service to be proxied using `proxy/config/config.json`.